ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ### Deploy the function

 Now you can build the package for azure functions cloud.
-This will use the GraalVM docker image to build the native image and will be compatible with azure functions cloud.
+This will perform the compilation inside docker image to make it compatible with azure functions cloud environment.

 ```bash
 $ bal build --cloud="azure_functions" --native